 Can I prepare French toast casserole ahead of time?

-Yes, you can assemble the casserole the night before and let it soak in the refrigerator before baking it in the morning, making breakfast easy for busy days.
+Yes, you can assemble it the night before and bake in the morning—super handy for busy days.

 What type of bread works best?